Pong with Turtle Graphics: Part 2

 screen.onkeypress(R_down, "Down")

-In the frame function, our update_paddle_positions function can then process the actual movement.
+function can then process the actual movement.
 This means that we also need to keep track of when the user is no longer pressing the keys, as we then no longer want the paddle to move, so let’s also add callback functions for when those same keys are released.
 We can use the same function for the release of both up and down keys, as we simply want to record that the user should no longer be moving when they let go of either key.
-We must also remember to call the screen.listen() function if we want the screen to start listening for key presses:
+We must also remember to call the screen.listen()

 def L_off() :